See what questions

 Read more about causes and Mania deaths.

-Rare epilepsy can cause a variety of severe emotional and depressive symptoms: The book "Preventing Misdiagnosis of Women" reports on a case of a woman with severe personality and behavioral symptoms, and a diagnosis of ...read more »
+Rare epilepsy can cause a variety of severe emotional and depressive symptoms: The book "Preventing Misdiagnosis of Women" reports on a case of a woman with severe personality and behavioral...read more »

 Cushing's disease can be mistaken for depression: Cushing's disease (or similarly Cushing's syndrome) is a possible misdiagnosis for a person diagnosed with depression.
-It is an endocrine disorder with many depressive-like...read more »
+It is an endocrine disorder with many...read more »

 Manic-depressive (bipolar) disorder often misdiagnosed: Bipolar disorder, also called manic-depressive disorder, is often misdiagnosed before reaching a correct diagnosis.
-Some of the common misdiagnoses...read more »
+Some of the common...read more »

 Multiple sclerosis often misdiagnosed as mental disorder: The early stages of multiple sclerosis may cause various general feelings of wellness, happiness, euphoria, or manic-type symptoms in some patients.
-These symptoms may lead to a misdiagnosis...read more »
+These symptoms may lead to a misdiagnosis of...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: